Family Orientation FAQs

 Can parents/families stay in the on-campus residence halls during orientation?

 On-campus housing is not provided to parents and family members during orientation.
-If you need overnight accommodations, go here for a list of hotels and campgrounds offering orientation rates.
+If you need overnight accommodations, please stay tuned as we work with our hotel partners to get discounted rates for our incoming freshman parents and families.

 Where can I park during orientation?

-Parking for students and families attending both Family Orientation and Longhorn Orientation is serviced by UT Austin’s Parking and Transportation Services (PTS) department and is a separate fee from orientation registrations.
-Click here to register for Family Orientation parking and/or your student's Longhorn Orientation parking.
+Parking for students and families attending both Family Orientation and Student Orientation is serviced by UT Austin’s Parking and Transportation Services (PTS) department and is a separate fee from orientation registrations.
+Stay tuned for a link for Family Orientation parking and/or your student's Orientation parking if they are attending solo.

 Other Important Information